 Additionally, the hike up to the cave was pretty intense — and very steep — so if you visit, be prepared!
-At least, I about died going up but that’s probably just because I need to exercise more and I’m clumsy AF.
+I thought my chest was going to burst and my legs were close to giving out but that’s probably just because I need to exercise more and I’m clumsy AF.

 4. Go tubing down the Nam Song river.